ARM-software/arm-trusted-firmware/docs/xlat-tables-lib-v2-design.rst

 read-write, executable or not, secure or non-secure, and so on).
 See the ``mmap_attr_t`` enumeration type in `xlat\_tables\_v2.h`_.

+The granularity controls the translation table level to go down to when mapping the region.
+For example, assuming the MMU has been configured to use a 4KB granule size, the library might map a 2MB memory region using either of the two following options:

+- using a single level-2 translation table entry;
+- using a level-2 intermediate entry to a level-3 translation table (which contains 512 entries, each mapping 4KB).

+The first solution potentially requires less translation tables, hence potentially less memory.
+However, if part of this 2MB region is later remapped with different memory attributes, the library might need to split the existing page tables to refine the mappings.
+If a single level-2 entry has been used here, a level-3 table will need to be allocated on the fly and the level-2 modified to point to this new level-3 table.
+This has a performance cost at run-time.

+If the user knows upfront that such a remapping operation is likely to happen then they might enforce a 4KB mapping granularity for this 2MB region from the beginning; remapping some of these 4KB pages on the fly then becomes a lightweight operation.

+The region's granularity is an optional field; if it is not specified the library will choose the mapping granularity for this region as it sees fit (more details can be found in `The memory mapping algorithm`_ section below).

 Translation Context
 ~~~~~~~~~~~~~~~~~~~